Here’s Why Titan Pharmaceuticals, Inc. (TTNP) Took A Beating Today

-Looking at the current readings for Titan Pharmaceuticals, Inc., the two-week RSI stands at 58.59.
+Looking at the current readings for Titan Pharmaceuticals, Inc., the two-week RSI stands at 51.87.
 This figure suggests that TTNP stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current TTNP readings is similarly very revealing as it has a stochastic reading of 49.87% at this stage.
-This figure means that TTNP share price today is being neutral.
+The stochastic readings, on the other hand, based on the current TTNP readings is similarly very revealing as it has a stochastic reading of 29.58% at this stage.
+This figure means that TTNP share price today is being overbought.

-Technical chart claims that Titan Pharmaceuticals, Inc. (TTNP) would settle between $0.33/share to $0.35/share level.
-However, if the stock price goes below the $0.3 mark, then the market for Titan Pharmaceuticals, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $0.28 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.01.
+Technical chart claims that Titan Pharmaceuticals, Inc. (TTNP) would settle between $0.29/share to $0.31/share level.
+However, if the stock price goes below the $0.27 mark, then the market for Titan Pharmaceuticals, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $0.26 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.03.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Maxim Group, assumed coverage of TTNP assigning Buy rating, according to their opinion released on June 26.
 ROTH Capital analysts have lowered their rating of Titan Pharmaceuticals, Inc. (NASDAQ:TTNP) stock from Buy to Neutral in a separate flash note issued to investors on November 10.